cloudforet-io/api-doc/content/en/monitoring/v1/Project_alert_config.md

 bookFlatSection: true
 ---
 # [Project_alert_config](#Project_alert_config)
-desc: A ProjectAlertConfig is a resource to set the alert policies for a Project.
+A ProjectAlertConfig is a resource to set the alert policies for a Project.

 >  **Package : spaceone.api.monitoring.v1**